 News date: 16 September 2019

-The managing company of the holding company Belarussian Cement Company, as well as the importers of its products, namely, Belbudmaterialy-Ukraine LLC and Pylomaterialy-Service LLC, filed a claim to the District Administrative Court of Kyiv for invalidation and revocation of the Decision of the Interagency Commission for International Trade (ICIT) on the application of anti-dumping duties on imports of cement into Ukraine, in particular, cement clinkers and Portland cement originating in the Russian Federation, the Republic of Belarus and the Republic of Moldova.
+The managing company of the holding company Belarussian Cement Company, as well as the importers of its products, namely, Belbudmaterialy-Ukraine LLC and Pylomaterialy-Service LLC, filed a claim to the District Administrative Court of Kyiv for invalidation and revocation of the Decision of the Interdepartmental Commission on International Trade (ICIT) on the application of anti-dumping duties on imports of cement into Ukraine, in particular, cement clinkers and Portland cement originating in the Russian Federation, the Republic of Belarus and the Republic of Moldova.
 This was reported by the press service of the well-known Ilyashev & Partners Law Firm, which defends the interests of national producers – PrJSC Dickergoff Cement Ukraine, PrJSC HeidelbergCement Ukraine, PJSC Podilskyi Cement (CRH Ukraine Group of Companies) and PrJSC Ivano-Frankivsk Cement – as the third parties in litigation.

 “The District Administrative Court of Kyiv consolidated the claims into one proceeding, – said Roman Marchenko, the Senior Partner at Ilyashev & Partners. – The Belarusian commodity producer filed a motion for interim measure by suspending the ICIT decision.
 The court dismissed the motion”.